View current

 Managers and Supervisors

-1. ensuring that UQ workers are aware of the requirements of this Procedure and the Managing Noise and Preventing Hearing Loss at Work Code of Practice 2021;
+2. ensuring that UQ workers are aware of the requirements of risk assessment, this Procedure and the Managing Noise and Preventing Hearing Loss at Work Code of Practice 2021;

 UQ Workers

-(22) UQ workers in areas that are exposed to hazardous noise are responsible for:
+(24) UQ workers in areas who are exposed to hazardous noise are responsible for:

-1. assisting to control and manage hazardous noise in the workplace (refer to the UQ Hearing Conservation Guideline);
+2. assisting to control and manage hazardous noise in the workplace (refer to the UQ Hazardous Noise Risk Management Guideline);

-2. attending audiological tests in accordance with clauses 14-16 of this Procedure; and
+3. attending audiological tests in accordance with this Procedure if required; and

-3. reporting hazardous noise in the workplace to their supervisor directly and through UQSafe Incident.
+4. reporting hazardous noise in the workplace to their supervisor directly and through UQSafe.

 Top of Page